davidjbuchanan/MS3-lockdown/README.md

 **Python**
 - [PEP8 Online](http://pep8online.com/)
     -  E402 errors (module level import not at top of file) did not impact the functionality of the app.
 They were left in place due to the app comprising a single py file and listing the imports at the top seemed tidy.
         -   line 4, from flask_pymongo import PyMongo
         -   line 5, from bson.objectid import ObjectId
         -   line 6, from datetime import datetime
         -   line 7, from os import path
 Other than the list above the app.py file was PEP8 compliant

+### Compatability
+- :white_check_mark: Internet Explorer (version 11.0.185):  Images within cards were found to be distorted on initial tsting, i.e. not in width but in height, where the height reverted to that of the original image.
+To rectify the distortion a .d-block class was added to the parent div i.e. div class="card d-block h-100 shadow".
+Credit jeroendesloovere @ https://github.com/twbs/bootstrap/issues/21885.
+- :white_check_mark: Mozilla (Version 76.0.1):
+- :white_check_mark: Safari (Version 14):
+- :white_check_mark: Microsoft Edge (Version 44.18362.449.0):
+- :white_check_mark: Google Chrome (Version 81.0.4044.138):

 ### Known Issues